Nicolasshang/USACO-Problems/pseudocode.md

-not getting silver this year :( wallahi its over
+not getting silver this year :( wallahi im finished